Everyone’s thought about starting a blog at some point.

 While there’s nothing wrong with free WordPress themes, they’re going to lack many features that premium themes offer.
 Many premium themes come pre-packaged with a lot of things you need to start a blog, such as forms, plugins, and more.

 While requiring a little upfront investment, premium themes will be more than worth the cash.
-More specifically, I highly recommend you purchase an Astra blog theme.
+Specifically, I highly recommend you purchase an Astra blog theme.
 Astra themes are fast, beautiful, and conversion-optimized.

 They’re the #1 WordPress theme platform for a reason.
 While their premium options are the best, they offer plenty of free themes too.